matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 #### Setting up env variables

-Next you need to set up all the necessary environment and configuration files with your hyperchain settings.
+Next you need to set up all the necessary environment and configuration files with your ZK Chain settings.
 You can use a script to set them up:

 ```bash
 npm run hyperchain:configure